 ( Muhammad is not the father of any of your men, but he is the Messenger of Allah and the seal of the prophets.
 And Allah is All-Knowing of everything.). {33/40}

-Q) Did Allah send Prophet Mohammad for his people or arabs only?
+Q) Did Allah send Prophet Mohammad for his people or Arabs only?

-Each prophet was sent solely to his nation except Prophet Mohammad who was sent to all mankind.
-He is the seal of the prophets.
+Each prophet was sent solely to his nation except for Prophet Mohammad who was sent to all mankind.
+He is the final prophet.

 (We have not sent you [O Prophet] except as a bearer of glad tidings and a warner to all mankind, but most people do not know.). {34/28}